bryanpaluch/bryanpaluch-blog/_posts/create-upstart-monit.md

     "date"     : "12-18-2012"
 }}}

-There are a lot of really great Platform as a service offerings out there but for me running services on an ec2 instance is easier.
-Up until a few days ago I've been using forever to keep my processes running and just hoping my server doesn't restart.
+There are a lot of really great platform as a service offerings out there but I prefer to run my nodejs services on virtual machines.
+I like to know that I have full control of how my application will interact with the operating system.
+Up until a few days ago I've been using forever to keep my processes running.
 It's worked although its kind of a manual process to start and stop.
 I've started using upstart and monit because of the added control and security they add to my system.
 After reading